 How to Join a Video Session on JPay Video Visit

 Before you join a video session in a video visit on JPay, you have to make sure that you have scheduled it on JPay before.
 Then, on the date of the video visit, you and the inmate must join the video session at the appointed time.
 Do you know how to join a video session?
 You are able to follow the steps below to join a video session on JPay Video Visit.

 - The first thing that you have to do to be able to join a video visit is to open the JPay home page.
-On that page, you have to click on the Video Connect on the navigation menu.
+On that page, you have to select on the Video Connect on the navigation menu.

-- The next thing that you have to do when you are on the Video Sessions page, the “Start Video Session Now!” in the video session box of the session that you wish to join must be clicked.
+- The next thing that you have to do when you are on the Video Sessions page, the “Start Video Session Now!” in the video session box of the session that you wish to join must be selected.

-- After you click on it, you will see that there is a banner which appears briefly as the video client starts up.
+- After you select on it, you will see that there is a banner which appears briefly as the video client starts up.
 In a small window, you will see the video image of your camera.

 - When the inmate joins, a bigger video window will appear on the screen and it shows the video feed which comes from the device at the facility.
 When you and your inmate are connected, your session will start and now you are able to communicate with your inmate and talk about everything there.

-It is important for you to note that you are allowed to quit the call early if you think that your conversation is enough and you can do that by clicking on the Quit button.
+It is important for you to note that you are allowed to quit the call early if you think that your conversation is enough and you can do that by setecting on the Quit button.
 However, if you do that, you will be charged for the full 30-minute call.
-Under certain conditions, you may be able to extend the call and you can do that by clicking on the Extend Call.
+Under certain conditions, you may be able to extend the call and you can do that by selecting on the Extend Call.